Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 This persistence of transmission is evident through an analysis of the effective reproduction rate (Re) of SARS-CoV-2 as modelled by the National Institute for Communicable Diseases (NICD).

-In SA, during the Level 5 lockdown, the Re ranged from about 1.5 to 2, indicating ongoing community transmission even during the lockdown.
+In SA, during the level 5 lockdown, the Re ranged from around 1.5 to 2, indicating ongoing community transmission even during the lockdown.

-The Re only declined substantially after the surge in July, after large scale exposure to the coronavirus in various communities in the Western Cape and Gauteng, thereby reducing the number of people susceptible to infection.
+The Re only declined substantially after the surge in July, following large-scale exposure to the coronavirus in various communities in the Western Cape and Gauteng, thereby reducing the number of people susceptible to infection.

 Seroprevalence surveys in Western Cape